cableguy99/docs/docs/general/faq.md

 We recommend that you store your TAO in TaoWallet.

-Please, read more details here: [https://docs.tao.network/get-started/wallet/](https://docs.tao.network/get-started/wallet/)
+Please read more details here: [https://docs.tao.network/get-started/wallet/](https://docs.tao.network/get-started/wallet/)

 #### How to connect Metamask / MyEtherWallet with Tao mainnet?